itz-me-zappex/flux/README.md

 - Geeks only, casual users should not care about that.
 To do that, run daemon using command like `$ chrt --batch 0 flux --hot --lazy`. `SCHED_BATCH` scheduling policy is designed to improve performance of non-interactive tasks like daemons, timers, scripts etc..

 ##### Types of limits and which you should use
-- FPS-limits recommended for online and multiplayer games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
+- FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
-- CPU-limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready to stuttery audio since `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
+- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready to stuttery audio since `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
-- CPU-limit equal to zero recommended for single player games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.
+- CPU limit equal to zero recommended for single player games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.

 ### Possible questions
 ##### How does daemon work?
-- Daemon reads X11 events related to window focus, then it gets PID of process using window ID and uses it to collect info about process (process name, its executable path, command which is used and UID) to compare it with identifiers in config, when it finds window which matches with identifier(s) specified in specific section in config, it runs command from `focus` key (if specified), when you switching to another window - applies FPS or CPU-limit (if specified) and runs command from `unfocus` key (if specified).
+- Daemon reads X11 events related to window focus, then it gets PID of process using window ID and uses it to collect info about process (process name, its executable path, command which is used and UID) to compare it with identifiers in config, when it finds window which matches with identifier(s) specified in specific section in config, it runs command from `focus` key (if specified), when you switching to another window - applies FPS or CPU limit (if specified) and runs command from `unfocus` key (if specified).
 When window does not match with any section in config, nothing happens.
 To reduce CPU usage and speed up daemon a caching algorithm was implemented which stores info about windows into associative arrays, that allows to just collect info about process once and then use cache to get process info immediately after obtaining its PID when window appears focused again.

 ##### Does that daemon reduce performance?
 - Long story short, impact on neither performance nor battery life should be noticeable.
 It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time, but it just chills out when you playing game or working in single window.